The King and his second wife have been close for fifty years, but royal fans are wondering when King Charles married Camilla.

 Camilla divorced her first husband Andrew Parker Bowles in 1995, with Charles and Camilla making their divorce official a year later.
 Camilla then made her first public appearance as Charles's companion in 1999.

 Out of respect to Diana, Camilla chose not to take the title of Princess of Wales following her wedding to Charles.
 She was instead known as the Duchess of Cornwall.
-And now as wife to a ruling monarch, she is officially known as Queen Consort Camilla.
+But now as wife to a ruling monarch, she is officially known as Queen Camilla.

 Happy 17th wedding anniversary of TRH The Prince of Wales and The Duchess of Cornwall💍#OTD 17 years ago.
 The wedding of Prince Charles and Camilla Parker Bowles took place in a civil ceremony at Windsor Guildhall on 9 April 2005.
 Camilla assumed the title, Duchess of Cornwall. pic.twitter.com/L9OM43FkFOApril 8, 2022